e-holmes/RPS-Multiplayer/README.md

 Report issues to apple@banana.com

 Who maintains and contributes to this project?\
-Apple Banana is the creater and maintenance team for RPS-Multiplayer.
+Apple Banana is the creater and maintenance team for RPS-Multiplayer